List of Jessica Jones characters: Steven Benowitz

 Steven Benowitz (portrayed by Maury Ginsberg) is one of the lead attorneys of Hogarth Chao & Benowitz.

 Char

 Char (portrayed by Rachel McKeon) is the professional, trusted assistant of Jeryn Hogarth at Hogarth & Associates.

 Vido Arocho

 Vido Arocho (portrayed by Kevin Chacon) is the son of Oscar Arocho who befriends Jessica.

 Eddy Costa

-Eddy Costa (portrayed by John Ventimiglia) is a detective investigating the deaths of anyone involved with IGH who has crossed paths with Jessica Jones.
+Eddy Costa (portrayed by John Ventimiglia) is a detective investigating the deaths of anyone involved with IGH who has crossed paths with Jessica Jones, and he discovers that the murders were caused by Jones' own mother, Alisa Jones.
+Following the death of Alisa by Jones' hands, Costa continued working with her until they located Gregory Sallinger, who had attempted to assassinate Jones and was linked to several other murders in New York City.
+Costa helped Jones capture Sallinger, as well as Trish Walker after her killing spree.
+Jones then put Costa in touch with Erik Gelden to collaborate on fighting crime.

 Ruth Sunday

-Ruth Sunday (portrayed by Lisa Tharps) is Eddie Costa's detective partner.
+Ruth Sunday (portrayed by Lisa Tharps) is Eddy Costa's detective partner.
 She was killed when Alisa fell out of the window with her.

 Karl Malus

 Karl Malus (portrayed by Callum Keith Rennie) is a scientist who is one of the leaders of IGH.
 He was the one who saved the lives of Jessica Jones and Alisa Jones following a car accident and later gave powers to Trish.
 He committed suicide by blowing up his lab.